 “This is not Joe Mangano’s data, this is data that is put out and publicly available by the Centers for Disease Control, by federal statistics and by the California cancer registry,” Brown said.

 An NRC spokesman agreed with the industry that Mangano’s latest study lacked credibility.
 But more than 20 years after a highly cited study claimed there was no increased cancer risk from proximity to nuclear plants, the NRC is finally looking into the matter.
-The agency has asked National Academy of Sciences (NAS) to perform its own assessment on cancer risk for populations surrounding nuclear reactors, which is still in the works.
-The NAS has confirmed there are no safe levels of radiation exposure, in contrast with the EPA’s “permissible limits” approach.
+The agency has asked National Academy of Sciences to perform its own assessment on cancer risk for populations surrounding nuclear reactors, which is still in the works.
+The Academy of Sciences has confirmed there are no safe levels of radiation exposure, in contrast with the EPA’s “permissible limits” approach.

 “We applaud the NRC for doing [the health impact study], we just wish it would have been done…” he paused.
 “I guess better late than never, so we’ll look at the glass as half-full.”